LUHighPerformanceComputingClub/LUHPCC/Guides/docker.md

 - Run a database that connects with and application.
 - Run a Raspberry PI cluster within Docker.

 This list only scratches the surface of what you can do with Docker.
-If you have an application that you have use
+If you have used an application (such as Discord, Firefox, etc.), odds are that a docker container exists for it!